-Detective Pikachu is a movie that was made for anyone if they ever once spent time obsessing about becoming a Pokemon trainer, or wishing Pokemon were real.
-In the first few moments Director Rob Letterman somehow manages to make the video come to life in a surprisingly relatable way.
+Detective Pikachu is a movie that was made for anyone who’s spent time obsessing about becoming a Pokemon trainer, or wishing Pokemon were real.
+In the first few moments Director Rob Letterman somehow manages to make the videogame come to life in a surprisingly relatable way.

 Justice Smith plays the protagonist, a kid who’s selling insurance, which is the same as saying “a kid who’s given up on living.” this is the part where I give you the vague outline of the story if I was having trouble filling out the word count.

-Smith does a solid job as the reluctant, but soon won over hero of the story alongside a talking Pikachu, an anomaly.
+Smith does a solid job as the reluctant but soon won over hero of the story alongside a talking Pikachu, an anomaly.
 Pikachu is voiced by Ryan Reynolds, who does a good job of playing himself in this post Deadpool world.
-I feel like Reynolds cranked up the cheekiness after that movie, maybe it’s just me.
+I feel like Reynolds grew a personality after that movie, maybe it’s just me.

 Kathryn Newton takes the reporter backup role, well, unpaid intern at a media company roll, which I can also relate too quite heavily.
 Yay millennial.
 Her first appearance in the story does come across rather hammy though. and I’m not sure whether that was her choice or whether Letterman told her “hey this is a cartoon movie, act like a cartoon!”